 West Memphis is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, West Memphis is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in West Memphis who work in office and administrative support (14.85%), sales jobs (11.91%), and food service (7.76%).
+There are especially a lot of people living in West Memphis who work in office and administrative support (15.50%), sales jobs (9.71%), and teaching (7.13%).

-The per capita income in West Memphis in 2010 was $17,077, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
-This equates to an annual income of $68,308 for a family of four.
-However, West Memphis contains both very wealthy and poor people as well.
-West Memphis also has one of the higher rates of people living in poverty in the nation, with 30.89% of its population below the federal poverty line.
+The per capita income in West Memphis in 2010 was $17,073, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
+This equates to an annual income of $68,292 for a family of four.
+West Memphis also has one of the higher rates of people living in poverty in the nation, with 31.11% of its population below the federal poverty line.

 West Memphis is an extremely ethnically-diverse city.
 The people who call West Memphis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Memphis residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in West Memphis include German, English, Dutch, and Italian.
+Important ancestries of people in West Memphis include Irish, German, English, Italian, and Dutch.

 The most common language spoken in West Memphis is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.